BEST ALL-AROUND WHEELS FOR RIM BRAKE ROAD BIKES – 2017

 On the downside, it is one of the heavier wheels in this review, weighing in at about 1700 grams with rim tape and QRs (as HED conventionally reports its claimed weight) or about 1600 grams without the skewers as I’ve measured the others in this review.
 That’s outside the margins of the other wheels evaluated in this review and make them somewhat slower responding when you want to accelerate and more sluggish going uphill than the better all carbon all-arounds.

-Its USD$2000 price for the model with the blackened brake track coating or $USD1000 price for the uncoated one that shows its alloy rim color are middle of the pack compared to others in this review.
-It’s available at best prices from stores with high customer satisfaction ratings at Competitive Cyclist and at HED’s direct US and UK/EU stores
+Its USD$2000 price for the model with the blackened brake track coating or $USD1000 price for the uncoated one that shows its alloy rim color is middle of the pack compared to others in this review.
+It’s available at best prices from stores with high customer satisfaction ratings at Competitive Cyclist and at HED’s UK/EU stores

 The Jet 4 Plus braking performance is its strongest feature, matched only by the carbon all-arounds with textured brake tracks that cost much more and exceeded in the rain by none.
 It is tubeless compatible and compliant, handles well and is well built.